d-khan/sdccd/late_work.md

 # Late work

-Please submit your coursework by the due date.
-The assignment deadlines are posted in the syllabus and also shown in Canvas.
+**Please submit your coursework by the posted deadlines.
+Assignment due dates are listed in the syllabus and also available in Canvas.**

-Some assignments may require more time to complete than others.
-It's your responsibility to allocate the time needed to finish your work.
-Be sure to begin your work before the due date.
+Some assignments may take longer than others, so it’s your responsibility to plan ahead and manage your time effectively.
+Be sure to start early and avoid waiting until the last minute.

-The late work is deducted 25% when submitted within 24 hours past the due date.
-Any work submitted past 24 hours of the due date will be graded 0.
+Late submissions will incur a **25% deduction if submitted within 24 hours after the deadline**.
+Any work submitted more than 24 hours late will receive a **grade of 0**.